 The level III consists of two semesters with 36 credits.
 The first semester of Level III consists of four core course units with three credits each, three elective course units of which the students should select Two and one enhancement course unit with two credits.
 Each elective course unit is a two-credit value.
-The second semester of Level III consists of four core course units with three credits each, three elective course units of which the students should select Two and one enhancement course units of should select Two and one enhancement course units of which the students should select Two and one enhancement course unit with two credits.
-Each elective course units course units will not be counted in calculating OGPA.
+The second semester of Level III consists of four core course units with three credits each, three elective course units of which the students should select Two and one enhancement course unit with two credits.
+Each elective course unit is a two-credit value.
+The enhancement course units will not be counted in calculating OGPA.